jengree-dev/profile/README.md

 **Please note:** The majority of my significant and recent work is proprietary and developed under NDAs.
 Therefore, my public GitHub primarily contains smaller personal projects and code examples.

-I am happy to discuss my architecture decisions, problem-solving approach, and the measurable impact of my work in detail during an interview.

 ## Let's Connect

 [LinkedIn Profile](https://www.linkedin.com/in/jengrigoreva/)